lofiandcode/daily-affirmations/README.md

 ## Inspiration
 The format of the daily affirmation is based on the one used by the Stuart Smalley character in the SNL skit "Daily Affirmations with Stuart Smalley".

-The project was also inspired by required elements of the portfolio project Mixed Messages that is part of Codecademy's Full-Stack Engineer Career Path.
+The project was also inspired by required elements of the portfolio project Mixed Messages that is part of Codecademy's Back-End Engineer Career Path.